-Meet the Team: Jen Scott, Associate Editor
+Meet the Team: Jen, Editor

 In this series of blogs we meet the team who bring you Firewords.
 Next up is our second in command, Jen.
 (Interview by Dan Burgess, Editor.)